mstksg/inCode/copy/entries/huffman-3.md

 ### Choosing Pipes

-So we are searching for an abstraction to handle *constant-space* IO streaming.--- that is, we only ever have in memory exactly what we are processing at that moment, and nothing else.
+So we are searching for an abstraction to handle *constant-space* IO streaming --- that is, we only ever have in memory exactly what we are processing at that moment, and nothing else.
 For this, there are a couple go-to abstractions we can use that provide this (at the low level).